New Jersey Collection Agency Bond: A Comprehensive Guide

 How Much Does the New Jersey Collection Agency Bond Cost?

-The New Jersey Collection Agency bond costs just $100 per year.
+The New Jersey Collection Agency bond costs just $100 per year or $10 per month.

 How Does New Jersey Define Collection Agency?